sdavides/AqaraPOST-Homeassistant/README.md

 Goal: Replace Post request "Aqara Home" app on HomeAssistant

   * note:
-	* this flow is example and was developed for Aqara Hub G3 camera *( lumi1.xxxx )*
+	* this flow is example and was developed for Aqara G3 camera or FP2 sensor *( lumi1.xxxx )*
-  		* for FP2 Sensor import [Aqara_FP2_nodered.json](https://github.com/sdavides/AqaraPOST-Homeassistant/blob/main/Aqara_FP2_nodered.json), without NodeRed (few functions)  [Darafei Praliaskouski page](https://www.patreon.com/posts/connecting-fp2-107200167)

 ## Requirement ##
 * Your value from POST Request Aqara app: